 Many clients have a sustained and/or complicated substance abuse history in addition to their co-occurring mental disorder.
 Often people suffering from mental illness who lack access to psychiatric treatment, attempt to self-medicate with street drugs or alcohol to lessen the symptoms.

-DESC is a Title XIX ADATSA and King County Drug Court provider.
+DESC is a King County Drug Court provider.

 Crisis Respite Program